 - Engaging in partnerships with other payers like T-hub, Indian Angel Network, etc., they provide advisory services to the startup companies.

-- Yes Bank has another offering for startups.
+- Business Growth Current by Yes Bank is another offering for startups.
 The average quarterly balance to maintain is Rs.
 30,000.

 Yes Bank offers various other bank account schemes like Business Value Current Account, Business Benefit Current Account and Business Edge Current Account.
 However, Head Startup bank account is full of benefits for startups and makes an ideal choice.

 - ICICI Bank’s istartup account is to fulfill the requirements of startup companies and help young entrepreneurs.

 - It is a zero balance account for the first six months.

 - The bank provides many other facilities.
 They offer a unique online business networking platform for their startup current account holders.